 External Examiner Reports

-All External Examiners complete an annual report, which is considered within the School, as well as by a Dean of the University and Quality and External Partnerships.
-A summary report is provided annually to the Quality and Standards Committee.
-Students are involved in reviewing external examiner reports through membership of the Quality and Standards Committee (Student Union President) and membership of the School Studies Committee (School Officers).
+All External Examiners complete an annual report, which is considered within the School, as well as by a Dean of the University and Academic Quality.
+A summary report is provided annually to the University Committee for Quality and Standards (UCQS).
+Students are involved in reviewing external examiner reports through membership of the UCQS (Student Union President) and membership of the School Studies Committee (School Officers).